Cog Icon signifying link to Admin page

 Following early retirement my wife and I established our own pre-prep school that we ran for 13 years before retiring for second time.
 An account of these 13 years, entitled A Rather Strange Retirement, was published in February 2014.

+Journalism continues.
 My research skills are good and I am usually able to write authoritatively on most topics.
 I always take great pride in writing to an agreed length and deadlines are always met.

 ^